 The Standards for Registered Training Organisations 2015 form part of the VET Quality Framework, a system which ensures the integrity of nationally recognised qualifications.
-These Standards set out the requirements that The Institute of Applied Psychology Pty Ltd are required to meet in order to be an RTO.
+These standards set out the requirements that IAP is required to meet in order to be an RTO.

-RTOs are required to comply with these Standards and with the:
+RTOs are required to comply with these standards and with the:

-- National Vocational Education and Training Regulator Act 2011 or equivalent legislation covering VET regulation in a non-referring State as the case requires - VET Quality Framework
+- National Vocational Education and Training Regulator Act 2011 or equivalent legislation covering VET regulation in a non-referring state as the case requires. - VET Quality Framework.

-Note - the National Vocational Education and Training Regulator Act 2011, or equivalent legislation covering VET regulation in a non-referring State, provides the VET Regulator with the powers necessary to carry out its functions.
-Nothing in these Standards may be read as limiting or diminishing those powers.
+Note - the National Vocational Education and Training Regulator Act 2011, or equivalent legislation covering VET regulation in a non-referring state, provides the VET Regulator with the powers necessary to carry out its functions.
+Nothing in these standards may be read as limiting or diminishing those powers.